pokeclicker/pokeclicker-wiki/data/Dungeons/overview_description.md

 Encounters can have different weights, making some enemies and bosses more likely to appear than others.

 **Wild Pokémon** can be captured, and a successful capture will also reward you Dungeon Tokens.
 - Pokémon captured in dungeons provide higher base [Effort Value](#!Pokérus/#EV) yields.
-These modifiers stack with any other multipliers that affect EVs.
+These modifiers stack with other multipliers that affect EVs.
 - Dungeons encounters benefit from a +15% catch rate when using a [[Items/Dusk Ball]].

 **Mimics**{#mimic} are wild Pokémon are hiding as chests, and opening a chest with a Mimic will result in a battle.
 Mimics will **not** be displayed on the Dungeon location summary card until encountered at least once.
 Some Pokémon are exclusive to Mimic encounters.